Why Organizations Need To Make Change Management a Core Competency

 Creating an organizational competency to effectively implement and manage change is one of the key ways you can set yourself apart from your competitors.
 In today's marketplace, many organizations have seen the sources of their historic competitive advantage erode.
 Rapid access to information, technologies, best practices, suppliers and markets has led to parity for many organizations.
 The global economy is forcing organizations to change the way they work locally and abroad.

-Over the last few years, we have seen organizations begin to dedicate the time, resources and mindshare to building change management as a core competency.
-How well you manage change in the coming years—and how effectively you build internal change management competencies—will be a key source of competitive advantage that will differentiate you from others in the future.
+Over the last few years, we have seen organizations begin to dedicate time, resources and mindshare to building change management as a core competency.
+How well you manage change in the coming years—and how effectively you build ECM competencies—will be a key source of competitive advantage that will differentiate you from others in the future.

 2. Failed changes

-Each of us could list a number of poorly implemented changes in our organizations.
+Each of us can list a number of poorly implemented changes in our organizations.
 Some changes end up behind schedule.
 Others run over budget.
-Some face tremendous resistance from employees.
-Some are implemented, but the expected results never materialize.
-In some cases changes fail completely and are abandoned.
-Many of the reasons your projects have not fully realized the expected benefits in the past are tied to mismanaging the people side of change.
+Some face tremendous resistance when employees experience barriers to adoption.
+Some changes get implemented, but the expected results never materialize.
+In some cases, changes fail completely and are abandoned.
+Many of the reasons past projects didn't achieve intended outcomes are tied to mismanaging the people side of change.

 Now consider the cost of these failed changes.
 How much time and money was spent on initiatives that were not fully implemented?
-What was the impact to the organization from these changes not being implemented?
+What was the impact to the organization from not implementing these changes ?
 Your organization cannot risk the additional cost and missed benefits of poorly managing the human side of change.

-Building the organization-wide competency to manage change effectively can be a cost avoidance measure which minimizes the impacts from failed changes.
+Building the organization-wide competency to manage change effectively can be a cost-avoidance measure that minimizes impacts from failed changes.

 3. Upcoming changes